prometheus-operator/kube-prometheus/README.md

 kubectl delete --ignore-not-found=true -f manifests/ -f manifests/setup
 ```

-The [official documentation](https://prometheus-operator.dev/docs/prologue/quick-start/) contains the full version of this Quickstart guide, and includes instructions on how to access Prometheus, Alertmanager, and Grafana from here.
+The [official documentation](https://prometheus-operator.dev/docs/prologue/quick-start/) contains the full version of this quick-start guide, and includes instructions on how to access Prometheus, AlertManager, and Grafana.

 ### minikube